Utsira/Soda/README.md

   + `:switchOn()`, `:switchOff()` - methods to switch the toggle on or off (and fire its callbacks), in case you need to automate the switches.

-  Built-in defaults:
+  Built-in variants:

   + `Soda.MenuToggle` the "hamburger" menu button, as a toggle

   + `Soda.Switch` - An iOS-style toggle with a lever that slides back and forth.

+#### `Soda.Segment`

-+ `Soda.Segment` - Horizontally segmented buttons that activate different frames/ panels.
+Horizontally segmented buttons that activate different frames/ panels.
 Define the panels first, before defining the segment button that will switch between them.
 Additional arguments:

   + `text` - array of strings.
 Describes how each segment will be labelled. eg: `text = {"Buttons", "Switches"}`
   + `panels` - array of UI element identifiers.
 Identifies which panels the segmented button will flick between, corresponds with `text` array. eg: `panels = {buttonPanel, switchPanel}` where `buttonPanel`, `switchPanel` are handles (local variables are fine here) for prior defined Soda elements.

+#### `Soda.List`

-+ `Soda.List` - A vertically scrolling list of elements that the user can select from.
+A vertically scrolling list of elements that the user can select from.
 Has elastic snap-back when user scrolls past edge of list.
 Additional arguments:

   + `text` - array of strings.
 One string for each item in the list. eg `text = {"apples", "oranges", "bananas"}`
   + `defaultNo` - if you want an item in the list to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"oranges"` from the above list.
 Omit this for no selection.
   + `callback` - list callbacks return 3 variables, eg: `callback = function(self, selected, txt)`